-Inquiry Lab: Fair and Unfair Games; Inquiry Lab: Simulate Compound Events; Lessons (limit content to 7.SP.3.8) and $\bf 4$
+Inquiry Lab: Fair and Unfair Games; Inquiry Lab: Simulate Compound Events; Lessons (limit content to 7.SP.3.8) and 4

-Grade 7 Math Adv Grade 7 Math Adv Unit 5: Statistics Semester 1 Allotment: 6 Days ndards/Learning Goals: If that statistics can be used to gain Assessment Types, Calculator must be rational numbers. information about a popul population; generalization valid only if the sample is r ation by examining a sample of the sabout a population from a sample are epresentative of that population. ampling tends to produce representative Context must be grade appropriate.
-Calculator: YES Editing Task Choice Equation Editor GRID Hot Text Multiple Choic Multiselect Open Respons ASSESSED with MAF e S.7.SP.1.2 about a population with ar Generate multiple samples om a random sample to draw inferences nunknown characteristic of interest. s (or simulated samples) of the same size to Context must I Calculator: YES em must be rational numbers. be grade appropriate. the mean word length in a book; predict the winner o mates or predictions.
-For example, estimate book by randomly sampling words from the f a school election based on randomly ge how far off the estimate or prediction Editing Task Ch Equation Edito GRID Hot Text Multiple Choic Multiselect Open Respons e numerical data distribution difference between the ce measure of variability.
-For basketball team is 10 cm g the soccer team, about two assess the degree of visual overlap of two his with similar variability, measuring the inters by expressing it as a multiple of a example, the mean height of players on the reater than the mean height of players on ice the variability (mean absolute deviation) of, the separation between the two noticeable.
-Numbers in ite ems must be rational numbers. are required for comparison.
-L noice numerical data from rando inferences about two popu words in a chapter of a sev res of center and measures of variability for om samples to draw informal comparative ulations.
-For example, decide whether the renth-grade science book are generally chapter of a fourth-grade science book. ems must be rational numbers. are required for comparison.
-L noice
+Semester 1 Unit 5: Statistics 7 days: 11/11-11/19 Sta ndards/Learning Goals: Content Limits, Assessment Types, Calculator information about a popu population; generalization valid only if the sample is d that statistics can be used to gain lation by examining a sample of the as about a population from a sample are representative of that population.
+Sampling tends to produce representative I inferences.
+Context must be grade appropriate.
+Calculator: NEUTRAL Context: REQUIRED ASSESSED with MAFS.7.SP.1.2 about a population with a Generate multiple sample to gauge the variation in eestimate the mean word lowerds from the book; pred rom a random sample to draw inferences in unknown characteristic of interest.
+It is (or simulated samples) of the same size estimates or predictions.
+For example, length in a book by randomly sampling dict the winner of a school election based wey data.
+Gauge how far off the estimate Context must Calculator: NEUTRA Context: REQUIRED numerical data distribution difference between the commeasure of variability.
+For the basketball team is 10 players on the soccer team absolute deviation) on either assess the degree of visual overlap of two ns with similar variability, measuring the enters by expressing it as a multiple of a example, the mean height of players on cm greater than the mean height of n, about twice the variability (mean ther team; on a dot plot, the separation ions of heights is noticeable.
+N/A Calculator: NEUTRA Context: REQUIRED ASSESSED with MAF for numerical data from ra comparative inferences al whether the words in a ch ares of center and measures of variability andom samples to draw informal cout two populations.
+For example, decide apter of a seventh-grade science book are words in a chapter of a fourth-grade N/A Calculator: NEUTRA Context: REQUIRED